Vertical guide· 7 min read· Updated 23 May 2026

 5. Use variations for size and colour

 Storzu's variations let one product list multiple sizes (S/M/L/XL) or colours.
-The Free plan supports up to 3 variations per product, Starter 5, Pro unlimited.
+The Free forever plan supports up to 3 variations per product, Growth supports 5, Growth Plus supports 8, and Pro supports 10.
 For a kurti available in S-XL plus 2 colours, list it as one product with variations rather than four separate products — your catalog stays clean.

 6. Share your link everywhere